CHuiV123/GuruAssist/README.md

 # 🧠 StudyAssist: AI-Powered Mind Map Generator

-GuruAssist is a smart learning tool that transforms your syllabus or study notes into interactive, explorable mind maps.
-Built with Streamlit and powered by OpenAI GPT4o-mini model, it helps you visualize complex topics, understand relationships between concepts, and dive deep into subjects on demand.
+StudyAssist is a smart learning tool that transforms your syllabus or study notes into interactive, explorable mind maps.
+Built with Streamlit and powered by OpenAI GPT4o-mini, Google Gemini 2.0-flash model, it helps you visualize complex topics, understand relationships between concepts, and dive deep into subjects on demand.

 *Replace this with a GIF or screenshot of your application in action!*